<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Image collage of pills and viles

-There are various stages involved in drug development.
 New drugs must undergo rigorous trials and evaluations before they get to the end user, the consumer.
-Here is a breakdown of the stages of drug development:

-Discovery – At this stage, scientists are involved in choosing a molecule such as a protein or gene and confirm that it is associated with the disease in question.
+Discovery – At this stage, scientists are involved in choosing a molecule such as a protein or gene and they must confirm that it is associated with the disease in question.
 After conducting multiple tests, the scientists choose the most promising drug molecules.

 Preclinical research – After choosing the most promising drug molecules, scientists then begin preclinical trials.
 These are divided into in vitro and in vivo testing.
 In vitro involves observation of the drug molecules and how they interact in a lab setting.
 This is usually done in test tubes.

-How Blood Microsampling Fits Into the Process
+How Blood Microsampling Fits into the Drug Development Process

 Microsampling Provides Comfort and Convenience and Can Cut Costs

-In some territories our devices are supplied for therapeutic or IVD use Outside of those territories our devices are supplied for research use only
+New call-to-actionIn some territories our devices are supplied for therapeutic or IVD use Outside of those territories our devices are supplied for research use only

 Comments (2)